-Store your spaghetti in a Pringles can #Food#great-ideas#Pinterest#storage June 6 | Ariel Meadow Stallings offbeatariel Source: imgur.com via Ariel on Pinterest So, you open the spaghetti box.
+Store your spaghetti in a Pringles can #Food#great-ideas#storage June 6 | Ariel Meadow Stallings offbeatbride Source: imgur.com via Ariel on Pinterest So, you open the spaghetti box.
 You use half the pasta, and then try to close the box, but every time you reach into the cabinet it threatens to slide out, because pasta boxes aren't really meant to be resealed.
 And then you realize HOLY FUCK.
 I can store my unused spaghetti in this Pringles can!
 Possible side bonus: pasta with delicious potato crisp flavor?
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS My dream house: a retro waterfront condo in Seattle NEXT Bring on the fun fur: how should I pimp out my Chevy van?
-Toggle comments [ 7 ] Why, oh why, did I never think of this?
+She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS It took me 18 months to fall in love with my daughter NEXT Bring on the fun fur: how should I pimp out my Chevy van?
+Show/Hide comments [ 7 ] Why, oh why, did I never think of this?
 It seems so obvious, but then, the best ideas usually are.
 Thanks for the tip!
 1 agrees Reply This is brilliant.
 I love the idea and now feel compelled to eat Pringles, paint the tin to suit kitchen and feel smug that there is no longer pasta escaping all in my cupboards any more.
 I might do another for my escaping noodles.
 I love this.
 Baskets!
-0 agree Reply Why didn't I think of this before?
+Reply Why didn't I think of this before?
 Hmm, but with our current diet, we're cutting out junk food.
-Might be a while before we eat any Pringles or other tall cylindrical container type chips… 0 agree Reply Dumpster dive!
-0 agree Reply HOLY FUCK YOU'RE RIGHT!
+Might be a while before we eat any Pringles or other tall cylindrical container type chips… Reply Dumpster dive!
+Reply HOLY FUCK YOU'RE RIGHT!
 Hmm… but that means I'll have to buy some Pringles… I'M ON IT!
-0 agree Reply I use a tin that held – I think? – Christmas cookies.
+Reply I use a tin that held – I think? – Christmas cookies.
 It's shaped just like a Pringles can!
 I nabbed it when a friend was cleaning out her cabinets.
 It's black with a silver design, so it matches my kitchen perfectly!
-0 agree Reply My mother was using Pringles cans to store spaghetti like 20-30 years ago.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply My mother was using Pringles cans to store spaghetti like 20-30 years ago.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.